cognusion/sql2mongo/README.md

 * Username - User to connect as
 * Password - Password to authenticate with
 * Database - Database to connect to
-* Table - Table (or Collection) to read from (or write to)
+* Table - Table (or Collection) in the above Database to read from (or write to)

+## Tomorrow, Tomorrow ...

+What may happen, in no particular order:
+* More SQL sources
+* Source column spec
+* Source WHERE clause spec
+* Source joins

+What won't happen, in no particular order:
+* Any non-SQL sources
+* Any non-MongoDB destinations

 ## Adding new SQL sources

-Any database/sql -compatible DB can be added trivially, even if you aren't particularly handy with Go.
+Any _database/sql_ -compatible DB can be added trivially, even if you aren't particularly handy with Go.
 I would recommend cloning mysql.go and salting that as needed.
 Copied below with extra comments to draw out the 5 changes needed:

 ```go
 package main